canonical/hwcert-jenkins-tools/scriptlets/README.md

-# Convenience functions for Jenkins jobs
+# Convenience functions that help perform actions on a remote host

 ## Description

-This directory contains Convenience functions that are used in almost all of Certification Team's Jenkins.
+Each file here is meant to implement singular functionality.
+Those function like scriptlets are meant to be used in various scripts implementing concrete jobs.

+If you find yourself copying the same function between various bash segments in job definitions, consider making it a scriptlet like the ones provided here.

+See individual files for their purpose and usage instructions.

 ## Testing